-Table 45: Display Static Initialization XML Tags Definition
+Table 46: Display Static Initialization XML Tags Definition

 Tag Attributes Description

-dianlay The display element describes one display.
+dienlay The display element describes one display.

 display The logical name of the display.

 name

 priority Deprecated.
 This value is not taken in consideration.
 Use MicroEj application

-priority launcher option instead.
+p: ==== launcher option instead.

 default Deprecated.
 This value is not taken in consideration.

 fonts The list of system fonts.
 The system fonts are available for all displays.

-Court A system font.
+font A system font.

-font file The font file path.
+TONL file The font file path.
 The path may be absolute or relative to the XML file.

 range A font generic range.

-range name The generic range name (LATIN, HAN, etc.)
+Tange The generic range name (LATIN, HAN, etc.)

+name 0.6.4.8.6.4.4.6.4.4.6.4.4.4.4.4.4.4.4.4.4

-Optional.
+sections Optional.
 Defines one or several sub parts of the generic range.

-sections "1": add only part 1 of the range
+Sections "1": add only part 1 of the range

 "1-5": add parts 1 to 5

 "1,5": add parts 1 and 5

 These combinations are allowed:

 "1,5,6-8" add parts 1, 5, and 6 through 8

 By default, all range parts are embedded.

-austomrango A font-specific range.
+customrange A font-specific range.

-customrange start UTF16 value of the very first character to embed.
+custom ange UTF16 value of the very first character to embed.

+start

-UTF16 value of the very last character to embed.
+end UTF16 value of the very last character to embed.

-end